 And so that is how we came up with the idea behind this publication and it is working.
 It fits the way we learn in the 21st century (as in the bit above), and it has moved beyond Japan.
 Since most of our main writers present on brain science at language teaching conferences around Asia, we found that most other teachers are interested in brain sciences.
 By passing Think Tank signup sheets around at our presentations, in 2019 we went from 144 subscribers in Japan to 1000 in 28 countries.
 Most reside in Japan, Australia, and Southeast Asian countries.
 Hopefully, by the time you read this, even more people will have signed up.

 Now we are coming to understand something else.
 Although originally a publication sponsored by the JALT Mind, Brain, and Education SIG (whatever that means, there is no funding going on), the Thinks Tanks are more than that.
 They belong to all of us.
 They belong to anyone with a passion to bring the brain sciences to our difficult profession – language teaching – no matter where they live or what associations they belong to.
-We believe the Think Tanks are owned by a larger community than just that of the BRAIN SIG in JALT, and interestingly, the members of the BRAIN SIG agree with that notion as well.
+We believe the Think Tanks are owned by a larger community than just that of the BRAIN SIG in JALT, a story also told by our thousands of subscribers in over 70 countries.